affandyfandy/java-fahira/Assignment5.md

 <h2>Thread-safe Singleton</h2>

 Singleton is a pattern that ensures the class instantiable only once throughout the code while providing a global point of access to that instance.
-Meanwhile, a thread-safe is a concept to ensures that only one instance of a class is created and accessed safely by multiple threads simultaneously.

 ### Properties
 - Creational design pattern